keyvan-amiri/PGTNet/README.md

 ```
 Note that we included pip install commands required for working with event log data (e.g., [pm4py](https://pm4py.fit.fraunhofer.de/) library).

 Once you setup a conda environement and installed all libraries required for woring with GPS Graph Transformers, copy the **PGTNet repository** into the main directory that is used for **GPS repository**.
+The structure should be like this:
+GraphGPS
+│
+├── configs
+├── graphgps
+├── PGTNet
+├── run
+├── tests
+├── unittests
+├── main.py
+└── README.md

 **<a name="part1">1.
 Data preparation:</a>**
 Converting event logs into graph datasets.
 For more information, see: [conversion directory](https://github.com/keyvan-amiri/GT-Remaining-CycleTime/tree/main/conversion).
 We already uploaded generated graph datasets in [conversion/transformation directory](https://github.com/keyvan-amiri/GT-Remaining-CycleTime/tree/main/conversion/transformation) in this repository.
 Therefore, this step can be skipped if you are not intreseted in conducting more experiments with feature engineering.
 In this case, generated graph dataset are directly used in the second step to train and evaluaate GPS graph transformers.